SSWConsulting/SSW.People.Profiles/Jernej-Kavka/Jernej-Kavka.md

 </td><td class="ms-rteTableOddCol-default" style="width:673px;height:36px;">
        **Infomedia**
-The project consisted of upgrading applications to a newer version of the Angular framework which resulted in improved the overall application performance for users.
+The project consisted of upgrading applications to a newer version of the Angular framework which resulted in improving the overall application performance for users.

 **Related Technologies**: Angular, TypeScript
 </td></tr></tbody></table>